snap-stanford/ViRel/README.md

 # Dataset:
 The dataset files can be generated using the BabyARC engine in the `BabyARC` submodule.
+A example generated dataset can be downloaded from [here](https://drive.google.com/drive/folders/1i-PvyqCycKpPwrtGmQPFkXv9rFGrzOs9?usp=sharing) for the 3 object, 1 distrator setting.

 # Running:
 To run the code, use the following command: